lmu-osc/Introduction-Simulations-in-R/check-alpha.md

-# First real simulation: checking alpha
+# Using simulations to check alpha

 In most quantitative sciences we accept a type 1 error rate of "0.05", which is often called the `alpha` or significance level.
 This value tells us the probability of rejecting the null hypothesis (i.e. of finding an effect) given that the null hypothesis is true (i.e. that the alternative hypothesis that we test isn't true).